devovevo/Flummoxed/README.md

 # Flummoxed
+Flummoxed is an 80's arcade game inspired by Asteroids which was created in Unity over the course of 4 months.
+It won 6th place in the Computer Game & Simulation Programming event at the 2022 FBLA National Conference in Chicago.
+For a detailed discussion of the game, see the information below.
 <p align="center">
   <img src="https://drive.google.com/uc?export=download&id=1asUg0rv2EhinvAYyQyvpxEWB2MMUXoVE" alt="Flummoxed title screen"/>
 </p>
-80's arcade game inspired by Asteroids which was created in Unity over the course of 4 months.
-It won 6th place in the Computer Game & Simulation Programming event at the 2022 FBLA National Conference in Chicago.
-For a detailed discussion of the game, see the information below.

 Controls: